 The rumor swirling around the internet says Greats is made in the same factory as Common Projects.
-We don’t know for sure, but we do know they’re from the same region and feature the same Margom sole.
+We don’t know for sure, but we do know they’re from the same region.

 With a similar minimalist style, Greats offers an Italian-made sneaker with a lot of versatility, but less brand recognition.

 The upper and lining are made with full-grain leather, which is some of the best quality you find in a pair of

 Waxed-cotton laces keep their shape well and don’t develop the grimy grey look that regular laces tend to show.

 The Royale has a slightly taller profile than Common Projects and doesn’t crease as nicely over time.
 That being said, they’re about a third of the price.

 The perforated holes in the toe box are reminiscent of classic Jordans.
 These are hit or miss for sneaker fans.
 People either love the throwback or find the perforations to be a pointless disruption to an otherwise classy and minimalist style.